lukiwieser/natural-disasters-and-climate-change/README.md

 ![deaths-and-type-by-country](/docs/deaths-and-type-by-country.png)

+Here we look at a small selection of countries that are different to each other e.g. in their region or how developed they are.

 Usually, droughts are the deadliest disasters.
 However, France has nearly no deaths by droughts, but here heatwaves are the most deadly.

 ### Temperature over time